Caring support to help you understand and improve your digestion.

 Constipation, diarrhea, or mixed-type IBS

-Food sensitivities or reactions
+Food sensitivities or reactions, SIBO and gut dysbiosis

-Gas, indigestion, or heartburn
+Gas, indigestion, acid reflux or heartburn

-Brain fog or fatigue after eating
+Brain fog or fatigue after eating or lack of appetite due to stress

 Nutrient deficiencies despite eating well

-Skin issues linked to gut imbalance
+Skin or mental health concerns linked to gut imbalances

 Cycle changes triggered by digestive flare-ups